ifm/developerportal/v1.21.6/_sources/PLC/ethernet-ip.md.txt

 | `EIP_ERROR_CMD_FAILED`    | 2         | Command processing was unsuccessful           |
 | `EIP_ERROR_CMD_DATA_INVALID` | 3      | Invalid data given for the command            |
 | `EIP_ERROR_TOO_MANY_CMDS` | 4         | Too many commands executed                    |

 ### General Reply to an Implemented Command

-If the command is implemented, the data in the data section is valid, and no error occurs during execution, the producing assembly must be updated as follows:
+If the command is completed succesfully, the assembly content is updated as follows:

-- Increment the message counter by 1
+- Message counter is incremented by 1
-- Mirror the command bits from the consuming assembly
+- The command bits are mirrored
-- Set the command error codes to `0`
+- The command error code is set to `0`
-- Fill the command response if applicable, otherwise set it to `0`
+- The command response is set if applicable, otherwise set it to `0`

 ### Reply to an Implemented Command That Fails

-If execution of the command results in an error, the producing assembly must contain:
+If an error occured during command execution, the assembly content is updated as follows:

-- Message counter incremented by 1
+- Message counter is incremented by 1
-- Command bits mirrored from the consuming assembly
+- The command bits are mirrored
-- Command error code set accordingly
+- The command error code is set accordingly
-- Command response section set to `0`
+- The command response is set to `0`

 ## Command Execution via Assemblies 100 and 101